Frederick S. Holmes: Career

 Homes first worked as a Pattern Maker like his father, a Machinist and then a Mechanical Draftsman.
 He worked his way up to General Superintendent for safe and vault manufacturers in Chicago, Boston, and Philadelphia before venturing out on his own.
 Holmes was co-owner of Hoyer & Holmes with Isaiah Wellington Hoyer in Philadelphia that specialized in safe and vault design and construction.
 He worked as a Bank Vault Engineer for John M. Mossman where he designed the Maiden Lane Safe Deposit Company vault among others.
-Afterwards, Holmes started a company of the same name and by 1910 was designing jamb-controlled vaults for which he was known.
-He was in private practice for 36 years when he designed his most notable vaults:
+Afterwards, he started the Frederick S. Holmes company and by 1910 was designing the jamb-controlled vaults for which he was known.
+Holmes was a member of many Investigating Committees of Architects and Engineers which were multidisciplinary review boards assembled to study a building, project, or failure, combining architectural judgment with engineering analysis.
+He was in private practice for 35 years where he designed his most notable vaults.